 Any free housing program is not intended to solve a crisis but it is rather used to address long term needs.
 In fact, it may take years for a place to become available.
 During that time-frame the family can always search for other forms of assistance.
 However, as noted above, there are some other charities as well as government programs that can provide rent free or affordable housing without a waiting list.

 There is one advantage to this time-frame though.
 That is the fact that it will allow the applicant time to save money for paying a security deposit.
 It will also allow them to get new job skills and increase their income.
 As these free housing programs from HUD do not normally pay for that expense.
 Or an applicant can use the opportunity to apply for security deposit assistance.

-To learn more and find how to apply in order live rent free in government subsidized housing, contact a local Public Housing Agency.
+To learn more on how to get free housing in order live rent free in government subsidized housing, contact a local Public Housing Agency (PHA) near you.
 The search box at the bottom of the page can be used to search for section 8 PHA by state as well as county.
 Or select a state below.